Faculty: M.S. Counseling

 Dr. Keyes also received The Hope Award from Restoration Ministries for his work in establishing a trauma model for working with Trafficked Survivors and severe trauma.

-Currently, Dr. Keyes is a Professor, Director of Training and Internship, and Director for the Center for Trauma and Resiliency Studies at Divine Mercy University in Arlington, VA.
+Currently, Dr. Keyes is a Professor and Director for the Center for Trauma and Resiliency Studies at Divine Mercy University in Arlington, VA.
 As head of the Center for Trauma and Resiliency Studies, Dr. Keyes supervises the developing and training of graduate students in First Response and Chronic Trauma.
 The Trauma Team plans to deploy to Developing Nations over the next few years to teach and work with trauma survivors; the Team also plans to train and do research with the HEART Model (Healing Emotional/Affective Responses to Trauma) (Keyes, 2009,2010,2011) in treating trauma from a spiritual perspective.
 The HEART Model has been researched showing tremendous efficacy in shelter programs throughout the United States, associated with Hope for Justice aimed at survivors of human trafficking.

 Dr. Keyes is also the Executive Director of The Green Cross Academy for Traumatology which trains professionals and paraprofessionals in all aspects of trauma and care of others, which leads to Certification in both field and clinical traumatology.